GenesisFR/HowToBecomeGoodAtShooters/README.md

 - raid bosses are immune to some status effects
 - Shock: mobs kneel down for the duration of the shock, robotics can still move but are unable to use their abilities
 - status effects cannot be refreshed, you have to wait until one ends before being able to apply the same one again
+- when applying a status effect, everything that was active when it was applied is baked into it (skill tier, skill damage, status effects, Perpetuation)
 - you're immune for about one second between applications of the same status effect, giving you a short window of time to use your skills

 ### Summit